henvic/henvic.github.io/content/posts/bitcoin.md

 In the end, we have a caste system composed of early miners and people who joined the Bitcoin cult at different times.
 The laggards pay for everyone else's party with hopes that in the future, it'll be them profiting from this arrangement.
-It's a [Ponzi scheme](https://en.wikipedia.org/wiki/Ponzi_scheme) where a [minority](https://bitinfocharts.com/top-100-richest-bitcoin-addresses.html) of [whales and big fish](https://www.investopedia.com/terms/b/bitcoin-whale.asp) form a caste that sustains an illusion.
+It's a [Ponzi scheme](https://en.wikipedia.org/wiki/Ponzi_scheme) where a [minority](https://bitinfocharts.com/top-100-richest-bitcoin-addresses.html) of [whales and big fish](https://www.investopedia.com/terms/b/bitcoin-whale.asp) form a caste that sustains an illusion just like multilevel marketing scams.

 ### Bitcoin distribution
 <div class="grid-x grid-margin-x">